1320799775/DL_RTZS/README.md

 A deep learning method for obtaining ultraclean pure shift NMR spectra.

 # Profiles
-Real time ZS experimental data of quinine (divided into 2 spectra, according to the preparing method of dealing with spectral width of over 4096 Hz in the paper), azithromycin and strychnine:
+Real time ZS experimental data of quinine (divided into 2 spectra, according to the preprocessing method of dealing with spectral width of over 4096 Hz in the paper), azithromycin and strychnine:
 1. exp_quinine_1.mat
 2. exp_quinine_2.mat
 2. exp_azithromycin.mat